Divisions - Community Health Representatives / Emergency Medical Services (CHR/EMS) and Health Education

 Community Service Block Grant (CSBG)

-Provides assistance to low-income Native American individuals/families with housing and/or utility deposits (no bills) and medical expenses (eyewear, dentures, and medications).
-The maximum amount of assistance is $100 in a calendar year.
-Clients must reside in Pawnee County, but do not have to be a member of the Pawnee Nation.
+Provides assistance to low-income Native Americans with housing or utility needs (current bill or deposit) and medical expenses (eyewear, dentures, and medications).
+The maximum amount of assistance is $100 per fiscal year (October- September).
+Clients must reside in Pawnee Nation Service area but do not have to be a member of the Pawnee Nation.

 The following must be submitted for review to determine if participants are eligible: Completed CSBG Application, Proof of Residency, Proof of Income and a CDIB.

 Kyla Wichita, Program Coordinator

 Grant Hawkins, Generalist

 Health and Community Services Center